 “…Just live the best life you can live now.
 Always live the best life you can”, was the only piece of advice the dying mother could give to her only son.

-He is still as pale as white smoke, He has never smoked a cigarette in his life, never had a drink and has never sucked c*ck or b**bs.
+He is still as pale as white smoke.
+He has never smoked a cigarette in his life.
+Never had a drink and has never sucked bleep or bleep.
 But he has become a very good drug dealer.
 An ironic life.

 He is White Mike (Chace Crawford), a character from the movie “Twelve”.

 A wise quote I have always held dear to my heart and also found fascinating is one by Art.
 L Williams, “All you can do is all you can do, and all you can do is enough”.
 How true!
 It took me a long while to fully grasp the weight and depth locked behind those words.
 Words I picked up from one of the eloquent speeches of Prof. Aize Obayan from Covenant University’s designed “Total Man Concept” program during my undergraduate days.

 Then in my first year, those words were nothing more than rhyme, a poem, art.
 But after a while, along with a little maturity and wisdom, It dawned on me that “all I can do” is actually enough, but that is if I really do all I can do.

 Life is never designed to give you what you want, desired, admired, and fantasised.
 It is actually more specialized with driving you crazy, giving you exactly what you detest most.
 That was it exactly for Michael, having lost his mum to Cancer, though he’s smart enough to enter Harvard and also once wealthy, having been left emotionally traumatized from the result of the mother’s ailment and ultimate demise, he just gave up on life, my guess, he saw nothing else worth living for, not even to open up to Molly (Emma Roberts); a young damsel who has loved him from childhood, a really pretty 16year old that was as clean as him apart from the dealing drug part.